RocketChat/Apps.RC.AI.Programmer/README.md

 <h2 align='center'>:desktop_computer: Application Setup :desktop_computer:</h2>

-<p>The GitHub App uses the GitHub OAth2 and you must setup a GitHub OAuth App to unlock the full potential of the GitHub App.</p>
+<p>In this AI Programmer App, we enabled users to share their generated code content to GitHub repository.
+Thus, users need to setup the GitHub OAth2 tokens to authenticate and acquire the permission of uploading files into their repositories. </p>

 <ol>
 <li>The First Step is to setup a GitHub Oauth2 App.
-To setup the GitHub Oauth App Follow <a href="https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app">These Steps</a>
+To setup the GitHub Oauth App Follow <a href="https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app">The Official Guidance</a>
 </li>
 <li>
-The callback URL must be set to the url of your server as shown below.
-(Note : There is an issue of trailing slashes with RocketChat OathClient, so incase the authentication does not work, go to Administration Panel and try removing the trailing '/' at the end of the hosted url.
-This issue might not occur as it will be fixed in the future.)
+The callback URL must be set to the url which this app is deployed on. (e.g. http://localhost:3000 for local servers).
 <div align="center">
  <img src="https://user-images.githubusercontent.com/70485812/180335941-f77ff2f9-272c-4716-a0fd-b50a2648e2de.png" alt="OAuth Example" width="50%"/>
  </div>